nardew/creten/README.md

 #### Trades vs. orders

 Most frameworks you find around view trades as a pair of orders where trade starts with a buy/sell order and ceases with the opposite order.
 This is perfectly fine for strategies where you repetitively buy and sell as a reaction to current market data.
 But what if your buying/selling approach is more sophisticated?
 What if you want to stack buying orders over time, for instance when market is evolving in your favour?
-Or what if you want to always place both a limit order and a stop loss at the same time and let either of the orders close the trade?
-What if you want to add several stop losses since you entered the trade?
-Many softwares with trades formed only of a pair of buy and sell orders will not provide this.
+Or what if you want to always place both a limit order and a stop loss order at the same time and let either of the orders close the trade?
+What if you want to add new stop losses as your trade is evolving?
+Many trading packages with trades formed of only a pair of buy and sell orders will not allow this.

-`creten` was designed with above questions specifically in mind from the very beginning and its view of trades is more general.
+`creten` was specifically designed with above questions in mind from the very beginning and its view of trades is more general.
 In fact, `creten` defines a trade as a set of orders of arbitrary number.
 Trade is initiated with the first order and closes when ceratin conditions are met (not necessarily when all orders are executed).
-To reuse previous example, imagine that your strategy is to first issue a buy market and a sell limit order together and then with each subsequent candle you place a new stop loss, e.g. using parabolic SAR.
-It means after 20 candles since the trade has been initiated your trade may be still active and will consit of 20 pending orders and you can continue adding additional orders of all types as you wish.
+To reuse previous example, imagine that your strategy is to first issue together a buy market order and a sell limit order and then with each subsequent candle you place a new stop loss, e.g. using parabolic SAR.
+It means after 20 candles since the trade has been initiated your trade may still be active and will consit of 20 pending orders and you can continue adding additional orders of all types as you wish.
 The closing condition for this type of trade is that your (1) sell limit order or (2) stop loss order gets executed.
 When this happens, `creten` will automatically cancel the remaining pending orders since the trade is not active anymore.

 Being able to construct trades from many different orders and even update the set while trade is running gives developer a great opportunity to build his strategy without any limitation.